wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 from one friend's wechat Moment.

 The dream to become a public speaker awakes from my heart.
-I visited several clubs, Chinese clubs, English clubs, Chinese-English clubs.
+I visited several clubs, Chinese clubs, English clubs, Chinese-English clubs, English-Chinese clubs.
 I joined Yu-life club, and I know I can learn from the club because we have many great people here, and I know I can improve my public speaking skills because we have great meetings every time.

-I know this is my will, and there is my way.
+I know this is my will, and this is my way.

 # A walk of a thousand miles consists of lots of steps